Comparison between Revenue Based Financing and Term Loans

 In revenue-based financing, the payments of the initial year will not be higher as a company will not grow enough to make high payments as that of a term loan.
 However, as the company makes progress, the payment will increase, limiting the benefit from the increased revenue.

 On the other hand, term loans that come with a fixed interest rate can ensure a steady payment throughout the course of tenure.
 Also, here, the payment will be much higher than revenue-based loans.
 As a consequence, this financing option does not necessarily suit the reason for taking the loan for growth purposes.

 There can be some financial institutions that will allow an interest payment for a term loan.
 This will ensure cash flow benefits like revenue-based financing by enabling reduced payment at the early stage of the loan term.

 Businesspersons looking for a simple credit facility can get the same in an online marketplace like the MANDII app.
 Here, business persons can easily get funding facilities almost instantly without any hassle.
 Further, the app helps borrowers to select financial institutions as per their suitability and avoid interacting with multiple financiers.

-While term loans ensure limited total loan cost, revenue-based financing guarantees capital without losing company share.
+While term loans ensure limited total loan cost, business credit guarantees capital without losing company share.
 Both these credit options have advantages as well as drawbacks; hence, while choosing between these two borrowing options, individuals must identify their business credit needs, other business demands and financial stature to make an informed decision.